 How cancelled orders affect your Shopify sales reports

-PLEASE NOTE: This canceling technique causes an unintended consequence with Shopify's built-in Analytics and Reporting.
+Using this workaround causes an unintended consequence with Shopify's built-in Analytics and Reporting.
 Shopify's reporting will include an order's total even if the order has been canceled, causing sales figures to be doubled.

 How to get accurate reporting figures

 If you are on the Shopify Advanced plan, or a higher plan, you can filter out any canceled orders in your reports to get accurate figures.
 A lot of merchants who use our app have been able to use this workaround with no further issues.

 Filter out canceled orders from your Shopify reports

 Follow the steps below to filter out canceled orders from your report figures.
 The following steps should work for all sales reports and custom reports provided by Shopify, but not reports listed under Finances (Shopify does not provide filters in the Finances report view).

 1. In your reports, click on Manage filters.

 2. In the Manage Filters pop up that appears, click on the Select filter and select Canceled.
 This is the filter for the order's canceled status.